keu/docs/astro/connect-azure.md

 - VNet ID of the target VNet
 - Classless Inter-Domain Routing (CIDR) block of the target VNet

-After receiving your request, Astronomer support initiates a peering request and creates the routing table entries in the Astro VPC.
-To allow multidirectional traffic between Airflow and your organization's data sources, the owner of the target VPC needs to accept the peering request and create the routing table entries in the target VPC.
+After receiving your request, Astronomer support initiates a peering request and creates the routing table entries in the Astro VNet.
+To allow multidirectional traffic between Airflow and your organization's data sources, the owner of the target VNet needs to accept the peering request and create the routing table entries in the target VNet.

 </TabItem>